Cimpress-MCP/gosecret/readme.md

 1. The gocrypt header
 2. The auth data string
 3. The ciphertext, in Base64
-4. The initialization vector
+4. The initialization vector, in Base64
 5. The key name

-When this is decrypted by a system that contains key `myteamkey-2014-09-19`, the key and initialization vector are used to both authenticate and (if authentic) decrypt the ciphertext back to plaintext.
+When this is decrypted by a system that contains key `myteamkey-2014-09-19`, the key and initialization vector are used to both authenticate the auth data string and (if authentic) decrypt the ciphertext back to plaintext.
 This will result in the encrypted tag being replaced by the plaintext, returning us to our original form:

     { 'dbpassword': 'kadjf454nkklz' }

+Note that the auth data string is not private data.
+It is hashed and used as part of the ciphertext such that decryption will fail if any of auth data, initialization vector, and key are incorrect for a specific piece of ciphertext.
+This increases the security of the encryption algorithm by obviating attacks that seek to learn about the key and initialization vector through repeated decryption attempts.

 ##### The CLI